ibm-cloud-docs/vmwaresolutions/shared/shared_creating-endpoints.md

 * Dedicated with 1 Gbps uplinks
 * Dedicated with 10 Gbps uplinks

-You are not charged for the multi-tenant option.
+You are not charged for the multitenant option.
 {: note}

 ### Allowlisted IP addresses and subnets
 {: #shared_creating-endpoints-sys-settings-ip-subnet}

-Add the IP addresses or subnets you want to have access to the private network endpoint.
+Add the IP addresses or subnets that you want to have access to the private network endpoint.

 ## Monthly cost
 {: #shared_creating-endpoints-cost}